+Committed to providing an accessible attraction, Dunvegan Castle & Gardens strives to ensure that visitors with disabilities can enjoy as much of this historic home as possible.
 We warmly welcome visitors with physical, sensory and learning disabilities.
-We recognise that some areas of Dunvegan Castle & Gardens may present difficulties for people with disabilities.
-We are continually reviewing our procedures to make access improvements wherever possible to ensure that our visitors have a safe and enjoyable day out.
+We recognise that some areas of Dunvegan Castle & Gardens may present difficulties for people with disabilities due to the nature of an historic fortress that was originally designed to keep people out.
+We are continually reviewing our procedures to make access improvements wherever possible to ensure that all our visitors have a safe and enjoyable day out.

 WHEELCHAIR & LIMITED MOBILITY

-The castle’s entrance hall is accessible with assistance via a ramp (6 steps) and more limited access to the 1st floor (12 steps).
-Access to the 1st floor is not encouraged, but it may be possible depending on the nature of the visitors’ disability and visitor numbers on the day.
-When a visitor is unable to access the castle, an armchair visit can be provided by one of the castle guides who will arrange to screen the castle video on a portable electronic device in the flower room or outside on the land bridge weather permitting.
+There is no step-free access inside the castle.
+The castle’s entrance hall is accessible with assistance via a temporary ramp which can be installed on request.
+The main castle visitor route is located on the first floor with more limited access via 12 steps (no ramp).
+Access to the first floor is not encouraged during the peak season, but it may be possible depending on the nature of the visitors’ disability and visitor numbers at the time.
+A seat is available in each of the first floor state rooms for visitors to rest if required.
+Where a visitor is unable to access the castle, an armchair visit can be provided by one of the castle guides who will arrange to screen the castle video (English language with subtitles) on a portable electronic device in the flower room, or outside on the land bridge weather permitting.
 Unfortunately, powered wheelchairs cannot be accommodated inside the castle.

 HEARING IMPAIRED